The Contrast between Emotions & Feelings

 When we are worried, we really want to trust.

 Emotions are simply and profoundly, the opposite to what we truly want.
+Again, emotions are simply and profoundly, the opposite to what we truly want.
 They point us mentally and physiologically towards the opposite state of feelings, for their redemption.

 Our separated, emotional basis, has also largely disconnected us from our relationship with nature…which likewise gives us the opposite to what we deeply want.